-More precisely, for each parent-child pair of positive clauses $(C_i,C_j)$, we add a hook emanating downwards from $a_i$ and another one emanating upwards from $b_j$ such that the parts $a_i$ and $b_j$ interlock and touch (negative clauses are handled symmetrically); see Figure~\ref{fig:full}.
-Denote by $\cparts+ \subset A$ (resp. \cparts-) the set of parts that belong to positive (resp. negative) clause gadgets and let $C_{root}$ denote the positive root clause.
+More precisely, for each parent-child pair of positive clauses $(C_i,C_j)$, we add a hook emanating downwards from $a_i$ and another one emanating upward from $b_j$ such that the parts $a_i$ and $b_j$ interlock and touch (negative clauses are handled symmetrically); see Figure~\ref{fig:full}.